 Symptoms

-Symptoms of inflammation are different depending on whether the inflammatory reaction is acute or chronic.
-There are five fundamental signs of inflammation that include: heat (calor), redness (rubor), swelling (tumor), pain (dolor), and loss of function (functio laesa).
+Inflammation symptoms differ depending on whether the inflammatory reaction is acute or chronic.
+Five fundamental signs of inflammation include heat (calor), redness (rubor), swelling (tumor), pain (dolor), and loss of function (functio laesa).
 The sensation of heat is caused by the increased blood movement in dilated vessels into environmentally cooled extremities.
 This reaction will also lead to redness due to increased erythrocytes passing through the injured area.
-The swelling of the site occurs due to an increase in the permeability and dilatation of the blood vessels.
-Pain is due to increased pain mediators, either due to direct damage or resulting from an inflammatory response itself.
+The swelling of the site occurs due to increased permeability and dilation of the blood vessels.
+Pain is due to increased pain mediators, either due to direct damage or an inflammatory response.
 Loss of function occurs due to either simple mobility loss due to edema or pain or replacement of the cells with scar tissue.

 Causes

 Lifestyle choices, DIET, and even family history play a role in the diseases and conditions brought about by chronic inflammation.
-Other causes can be gut health, stress, pollution exposure, and many others.
+Other causes can be gut health, stress, pollution exposure, etc.

 Diseases

-Examples of diseases or conditions resulting in acute inflammation can be cold, flu, skin wound, or physical injury.
-However, untreated acute inflammation can turn into more severe life-threatening diseases such as cardiovascular, rheumatoid arthritis, cancer, diabetes, asthma, and even brain diseases.
+Diseases or conditions resulting in acute inflammation include cold, flu, skin wounds, or physical injury.
+However, untreated acute inflammation can become more severe life-threatening diseases such as cardiovascular, rheumatoid arthritis, cancer, diabetes, asthma, and brain diseases.

-There is recent strong evidence that continuous stress and diverse inflammation in the brain could be a significant and direct cause of dementia and memory impairment due to the constant accumulation of inflammatory cytokines in the brain.
+Recent strong evidence shows that continuous stress and diverse inflammation in the brain could be a significant and direct cause of dementia and memory impairment due to the constant accumulation of inflammatory cytokines.

 Foods that Cause Inflammation

 Diet plays one of the most critical roles in our health.
 We eat three to five times a day.
 So, the foods we eat are either inflammatory or medicine.
-The more foods closer to the Mother Nature we eat, the less inflammation we will have.
-On the other hand, the consumption of foods in most markets today creates inflammation due to additives, sugars, bad saturated fats, and all other hard-to-pronounce names used as stabilizers.
+The more foods closer to Mother Nature we eat, the less inflammation we will have.
+On the other hand, consuming foods in most markets today creates inflammation due to additives, sugars, bad saturated fats, and all other hard-to-pronounce names used as stabilizers.

 Foods that Help Prevent Inflammation

-Studies have been intensively conducted on the treatment and prevention of dementia, which is among the most threatening diseases to humans both socially and medically and seriously deteriorates patients’ quality of life.
+Studies have been intensively conducted on treating and preventing dementia, which is among the most threatening diseases to humans both socially and medically and seriously deteriorates patients’ quality of life.

 After extended use, these synthetic drugs show adverse side effects, such as vomiting, hand tremors, and heart disease.